As00-00/Fraud_detection/README.md

 Dataset-->https://www.kaggle.com/datasets/mlg-ulb/creditcardfraud

-The data consists of around quater a million observations i.e #transactions in the span of 2 days in September 2013 by European cardholders.
+The data consists of around quarter a million observations i.e #transactions in the span of 2 days in September 2013 by European cardholders.
 Out  of which only 492 fraudulent transactions were recorded as per the data i.e only 0.17% (highly skewed data).

 On record, there were plenty of original features of a particular transaction which included clients personal information, therefore for privacy purposes the data provided only had 31 features which were created by dimentionality reduction(PCA).